 For this reason, many cats will not enjoy your singing if it’s loud and disturbing to their ears.

-That’s why you need to watch the songs that you sing to them.
+That’s why you must watch the songs you sing to them.

 Sing your furry friend species-specific music.

 Species-specific music is the kind of music that will connect them to their natural communication.